zulip/zulip/docs/subsystems/caching.md

 naturally write will both benefit from caching and not create any cache consistency problems.

-The overall result of this design is that in the vast majority of Zulip's Django codebase, all one needs to do is call the standard accessor functions for data (like `get_user` or `get_stream` to fetch user and stream objects, or for view code, functions like `access_stream_by_id`, which checks permissions), and everything will work great.
+The overall result of this design is that for many places in the Zulip's Django codebase, all one needs to do is call the standard accessor functions for data (like `get_user` to fetch user objects, or, for view code, functions like `access_stream_by_id`, which checks permissions), and everything will work great.
 The data fetches automatically benefit from `memcached` caching, since those accessor methods have already been written to